 There are many places to eat on and off Jonson Street, the main street in Byron Bay.
 As a compact place, Byron Bay is so easy to walk around, and that is just what I did.

 I stayed at the Cape Byron YHA in Byron Bay.
-It is a 2-minute walk to the road to the lighthouse and a great place to make new friends and chill out.
+It’s a 2-minute walk to the road leading to the lighthouse, making it an ideal spot to meet new friends and unwind.
 It’s two blocks back from Jonson Street and only a 5-minute walk to the beach.

 The first walk I took was to Byron Beach and Fisherman’s Lookout.
-This is about 2km in length and a great walk along the beach.
+This is approximately 2 km in length and makes for a great walk along the beach.

 Surfers and Dolphins dot the sea, and this is also a great place to view the sunset.